 Although Acetobacter will not be growing during the alcoholic fermentation, they will still be present in the wine, so good practices in the cellar post-fermentation will be needed to prevent its growth.
 After alcoholic fermentation, the principal factors affecting Acetobacter growth include alcohol content, pH, SO2, and the redox potential of the wine.
 Acetobacter are inhibited at low pH, and at low pH more SO2 is in the free molecular form that is active against microorganisms.

 One of the issues with controlling Acetobacter with SO2 is that they produce spoilage products that bind free SO2 and minimize its effectiveness.
 This makes early control important because these bacteria can be difficult to control at high populations.

 Wines should be protected from air by filling tanks and barrels as completely as possible and ensuring barrel-topping over time.
 In addition, minimize air pick-up when wines with a high count of Acetobacter are being moved during racking, pumping over, fining and bottling.

 An additional factor of note when dealing with damaged fruit is grape nutrient content.
 Microbial growth on the berries and during cold soak/early fermentation can lead to depletion of yeast assimilable nitrogen (YAN) and vitamins.
 In addition, the higher use of SO2 can lead to thiamin deficiency as SO2 reacts irreversible with this vitamin.
 Therefore, monitor YAN and make appropriate additions of organic and inorganic nitrogen (not just DAP, as this will not replace the vitamins).

 In summary, consider the following tactics in dealing with damaged fruit:

-- Reduce or eliminated cold soaking.
-If you do cold soak, minimize exposure to air during cold soak (inert gas or dry ice)
+- Reduce or eliminate cold soaking.
+If you do cold soak, minimize exposure to air during cold soak (inert gas or dry ice).